Ousmane Barry

-Elhadj Ousmane Barry (born 27 September 1991), also known as Pato, is a Guinean international footballer who plays for Al-Okhdood as a centre forward.
+Elhadj Ousmane Barry (born 27 September 1991), also known as Pato, is a Guinean international footballer who plays as a centre forward for Al-Bukiryah.

 Club career

 Barry has played club football in Guinea and Tunisia for Horoya and Étoile du Sahel.

 In July 2012, the player was on trial with JK Tammeka Tartu and signed a contract with the club at the end of the month.
 Barry made the debut for the team on 29 September, when he was substituted in during the second half and scored his first goal just five minutes later.
 On 21 October 2012, Pato scored a hat-trick in a relegation battle against JK Tallinna Kalev and helped his team to a 4–1 victory.
 A few days later he signed a new three-year contract with the club.

 In January 2013, he joined Greek side Kavala on loan until the end of the 2012–13 season.

 Barry joined Greek club Panachaiki in December 2013 and his contract with the club was extended in September 2014.
-On July 24, 2015, he signed a 3-years contract and moved to AE Larissa.
+On 24 July 2015 he signed a 3-years contract and moved to AEL.
 On 29 June 2016, Pato left the club by mutual agreement.

 He moved to Saudi club Al-Hazem in 2018.
 Later that year he moved to Al-Orobah.
 In early 2019 he moved to Abha.
 Later that year he moved to Al-Bukayriyah.
 On 23 September 2020, Barry joined Al-Hazem.
 On 17 August 2021, Barry joined Al-Wehda.
 On 1 July 2022, Barry joined Al-Okhdood.
+On 7 June 2023, Barry joined newly promoted side Al-Najma.

+In January 2024, Barry joined Saudi Third Division side Al-Ula.
+He scored a hattrick on his debut on 26 January in the 3–2 win against Al-Watani.

+On 2 February 2025, Barry joined Saudi Pro League club Al-Okhdood.

+On 5 August 2025, Barry joined Al-Bukiryah.